liron-navon/ILText/README.md

 # ILText

-**Please notice that currently the text can only be converted at runtime, hopefully this will be improved in the newr future**
+**Please notice that currently the text can only be converted at runtime, hopefully this will be improved in the near future**

 **Important:**